codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ---
 <!-- needs fine tuning for GitOps as well; all x-refs have to be updated-->
-Codefresh provides several complementary ways for access control within an organization:
+Codefresh provides seral complementary ways for access control within an organization:

 * **Role-based access**: [Role-based access](#users-and-administrators), restricts access to parts of the Codefresh UI intended for account administrators.
 For example, only an account administrator should be able to change integrations with [git providers]({{site.baseurl}}/docs/integrations/git-providers/) and [cloud services]({{site.baseurl}}/docs/deployments/kubernetes/add-kubernetes-cluster/).